IEEE Copyright Policies

 IEEE No-Show Policy

-In offering a paper for presentation at an IEEE conference or accepting an invitation to present a paper, it is expected that the author be present at the meeting to deliver the paper.
+In offering a paper for presentation at an IEEE conference or accepting an invitation to present a paper, the author is expected to be present at the meeting to deliver the paper.

 In the event that circumstances unknown at the time of submission of a paper preclude its presentation by an author, the technical program chair should be informed on time, and appropriate substitute arrangements should be made.